cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:AssetFiles:MimeTypeValidation** Indicates the type of validation to perform against a mime type and is used in combination with the values in the `MimeTypeValidationList` setting.
 The default is `UseBlocklist`, and other options are `UseAllowlist` or `Disable`.
 - **Cofoundry:AssetFiles:FileExtensionValidationList** The list of mime types to use when validating an uploaded file by it's mime type.
 By default this is a list of potentially  harmful mime types and is treated as a blocklist, but the `MimeTypeValidation` setting can be used to change this behavior to interpret it as an allowlist, or disabled this validation entirely.

-## AuthenticationSettings

-- **Cofoundry:Authentication:MaxIPAttempts** The maximum number of failed login attempts allowed per IP address during the time window described by the MaxIPAttemptsBoundaryInMinutes property.
-The default value is 60 minutes.
-- **Cofoundry:Authentication:MaxUsernameAttempts** The maximum number of failed login attempts allowed per username during the time window described by the MaxUsernameAttemptsBoundaryInMinutes property.
-The default value is 40 minutes.
-- **Cofoundry:Authentication:MaxIPAttemptsBoundaryInMinutes** The time window to measure login attempts when testing for blocking by IP address.
-The default value is 40 minutes.
-- **Cofoundry:Authentication:MaxUsernameAttemptsBoundaryInMinutes** The time window to measure login attempts when testing for blocking by username.
-The default value is 20 minutes.
-- **Cofoundry:Authentication:CookieNamepace** The text to use to namespace the auth cookie.
-The user area code will be appended to this to make the cookiename, e.g. "MyAppAuth_COF".
-By default the cookie namespace is created using characters from the entry assembly name of your application.

 ## AuthorizedTaskCleanupSettings

 These settings control the background task that runs to clean up completed, invalid or expired authorized tasks.

 - **Cofoundry:AuthorizedTaskCleanup:Enabled**  If set to `false` the cleanup background task is disabled.
-- **Cofoundry:AuthorizedTaskCleanup:BackgroundTaskFrequencyInHours**  How often the background task should run, measured in hours.
-Defaults to 11.
+- **Cofoundry:AuthorizedTaskCleanup:BackgroundTaskFrequencyInMinutes** How often the background task should run, measured in minutes.
+Defaults to 11 hours and 51 minutes.
 - **Cofoundry:AuthorizedTaskCleanup:RetentionPeriodInDays** The time period to store data for completed, invalid or expired tasks, measured in days.
 Defaults to 30 days.
 If zero, then data is removed as soon as the background task is run.
-If <see langword="null"/> or less than zero then task data is stored indefinately.
+If `null` or less than zero then task data is stored indefinitely.

 ## AutoUpdateSettings